 Announcing Cross device SDK Developer Preview for building rich multi-device experiences on Android

-Today we’re launching our Developer Preview of the new Cross device SDK for Android.
-First announced during the Google I/O ‘22 Multi-device development session, our Cross device SDK allows developers to build rich multi-device experiences with a simple and intuitive set of APIs.
-This SDK abstracts away the intricacies involved with working with device discovery, authentication, and connection protocols, allowing you to focus on what matters most—building delightful user experiences and connecting these experiences across a variety of form factors and platforms.
+We have launched the Developer Preview of the Cross device SDK for Android.
+First announced during the Google I/O '22 multidevice development session, the Cross device SDK helps developers to build rich, multidevice experiences by using a simple and intuitive set of APIs.
+This SDK abstracts away many of the intricacies of working with device discovery, authentication, and connection protocols.

 CES 2022: Better together with Android and beyond

 The average U.S. household had 25 connected devices in 2021, up from 11 in 2019.
 If you're like me, you want to pick and choose the devices that work best for you regardless of brand.
 You also want to easily set up and move from one device to the next throughout your day, and without having to pull up the same song or task over and over again.

 Seamless account transfers with Block Store